-In the event of a funding hiatus, the Agency will proceed with the orderly shutdown of non-excepted activities beginning on the first day of the hiatus.
-The Director will authorize only actions that will contribute to an orderly shutdown, with primary consideration given to protecting life and safeguarding government property and records.
+In the event of a funding hiatus, the agency will proceed with the orderly shutdown of non-excepted activities beginning on the first day of the hiatus.
+The agency head will authorize only actions that will contribute to an orderly shutdown, with primary consideration given to protecting life and safeguarding government property and records.

-The Director estimates that the orderly shutdown of non-excepted operations will require not more than one-half workday.
-The Director's intention is to accomplish shutdown in a way that will facilitate prompt reactivation when funds are made available:
+The agency head estimates that the orderly shutdown of non-excepted operations will require not more than one-half workday.
+The agency head's intention is to accomplish shutdown in a way that will facilitate prompt reactivation when funds are made available:

-- 1. The Director will notify the Office of Management and Budget (OMB) immediately when shutdown activities are being initiated, by notice to the OMB Labor Branch Chief. - The Director will limit obligations incurred to those needed to maintain the minimum level of essential activities necessary to protect life and property; to process necessary personnel actions; and to process the personnel payroll for all periods prior to fund interruption. - 3.
-The Director will notify Agency senior managers (Chief Operations Officer, General Counsel, headquarters managers, Deputy Director of Field Operations, and Regional Directors) of the hiatus and will direct them to begin shutdown activities. - 4.
-The Director will determine what specific mediation activities and personnel are essential and therefore excepted from suspension and, where applicable, the duration of each exception.
-The Director will notify affected senior managers of the final determination. - 5.
-The Director will instruct the Director of Human Resources to take necessary personnel actions to notify employees of the suspension of Agency operations and to release employees in accordance with law and OPM regulations, including the preparation of notices of furlough and processing of personnel and pay records in connection with furlough.
+1. The agency head will notify the Office of Management and Budget (OMB) immediately when shutdown activities are being initiated, by notice to the OMB Labor Branch Chief.

+2. The agency head will limit obligations incurred to those needed to maintain the minimum level of essential activities necessary to protect life and property; to process necessary personnel actions; and to process the personnel payroll for all periods prior to fund interruption.

+3. The agency head will notify agency senior managers of the hiatus and will direct them to begin shutdown activities.

+4. The agency head will determine what specific services and personnel are essential and therefore excepted from suspension and, where applicable, the duration of each exception.
+The agency head will notify affected senior managers of the final determination.

+5. The agency head will instruct the Director of Human Resources to take necessary personnel actions to notify employees of the suspension of agency operations and to release employees in accordance with law and OPM regulations, including the preparation of notices of furlough and processing of personnel and pay records in connection with furlough.

-- 6. The Director of Human Resources will notify all employees that they should report for work as scheduled on the first workday of the hiatus.
+6. The Director of Human Resources will notify all employees that they should report for work as scheduled on the first workday of the hiatus.
 Managers or supervisors will inform employees of the status of funding and instruct them to limit their work activities to those functions necessary for the orderly cessation of operations.
 The Director of Human Resources will notify all employees that no work can be performed on a voluntary basis.
-The Director of Human Resources will also provide employees with electronic links to OPM guidance. - 7.
-The Director of Human Resources will notify all employees of the impact of the furlough on all employee benefits, including unemployment compensation, health insurance, leave accrual, retirement, and life insurance, and will advise all employees to follow public news broadcasts and the OPM and/or OMB websites for notice of the end of the hiatus. - 8.
-The manager of each office or division will notify absent employees of the furlough as soon as possible.
-Managers should contact employees in travel status, including those on travel in connection with training, and advise them to return to their duty station immediately.
+The Director of Human Resources will also provide employees with electronic links to OPM guidance.

+7. The Director of Human Resources will notify all employees of the impact of the furlough on all employee benefits, including unemployment compensation, health insurance, leave accrual, retirement, and life insurance, and will advise all employees to follow public news broadcasts and the OPM and/or OMB websites for notice of the end of the hiatus.

+8. The manager of each office or division will notify absent employees of the furlough as soon as possible.
+Managers should contact employees in travel status and advise them to return to their duty station immediately.